cablelabs/transparent-security/docs/BUILD.md

 #### 3.1.2 Remove the AMI for terraform state

-Remove the AMI from the terrafrom state so that it will remain after destroying the VM.
+Remove the AMI from the terraform state so that it will remain after destroying the VM.

 ```bash
 terraform state rm aws_ami_from_instance.transparent-security-env-build